sashupadhyaya/sql-injection-nlp-detection/README.md

 # sql-injection-nlp-detection
 Detecting SQL Injection using NLP models under obfuscation

-Due to Github not presenting the notebook properly below is a link of the notebook in colab https://drive.google.com/file/d/1AONJrpLxMNNN52n2Iad32zHa4bMs3ROZ/view?usp=sharing
+Due to Github not presenting the notebook properly below is a link of the notebook in Google Colab. https://drive.google.com/file/d/1AONJrpLxMNNN52n2Iad32zHa4bMs3ROZ/view?usp=sharing

 A PDF of the notebook is available on Github to view.